 Where can I get a free SWOT analysis template?

-To download a free restaurant SWOT analysis template or restaurant SWOT analysis guide, click here.
+To download a free template for a restaurant SWOT analysis or a restaurant SWOT analysis guide, click here.
 Make better decisions at your restaurant with our free SWOT analysis bundle.

 What does SWOT stand for?